veerendranayak/redshift-workshop/lab2-dataload/README.md

 1. COPY for the REGION table points to a specfic file (region.tbl.lzo) while COPY for other tables point to a prefix to multiple files (lineitem.tbl.)
 1. COPY for the SUPPLIER table points a manifest file (supplier.json)

-## Table Maintenance - Analyze
+## Table Maintenance - Analyze (OPTIONAL)

-You should at regular intervals, update the statistical metadata that the query planner uses to build and choose optimal plans.
-You can analyze a table explicitly by running the ANALYZE command.
+The ANALYZE operation updates the statistical metadata that the query planner uses to choose optimal plans.

+In most cases, you don't need to explicitly run the ANALYZE command.
+Amazon Redshift monitors changes to your workload and automatically updates statistics in the background.
 When you load data with the COPY command, you can perform an analysis on incrementally loaded data automatically by setting the STATUPDATE option to ON.
 When loading into an empty table, the COPY command by default performs the ANALYZE operation.

 Run the ANALYZE command against the CUSTOMER table.
 ```